Frank Lenz (cyclist): Early life

-Journey around the world
+Journey most of the way around the world

 After English cyclist Thomas Stevens completed the first circumnavigation of the globe by bicycle in 1884–1886, Lenz wanted to make an attempt of his own.
 He was hired by the magazine Outing (for which Stevens had worked) to publish reports and take photographs from his journey, and set out from the Smithfield Street Bridge in Pittsburgh on a Victory safety bicycle on May 15, 1892, with 800 onlookers wishing him well.

 Going first to Washington, D.C., and New York, Lenz traveled west across the United States and parts of Canada, reaching San Francisco on October 20.

 From San Francisco he sailed to Japan, where he rode from Yokohama to Nagasaki before crossing to China.
 While Lenz seems to have had a pleasant trip through Japan, which he praised in his reports, China proved a tougher stage of his journey.
 Japan had good roads for the time, but roads in China were in poor condition, especially in winter, and the locals were often hostile or fearful.
 Lenz had expected to cross China in three months, but it took him six, and he was very happy when he reached Burma, then part of the British Empire.

 The jungles of Burma proved another difficult obstacle for Lenz, with heavy rain and almost impassable roads, and he also contracted malaria.
 Reaching Rangoon he found it impossible to ride his bike for the next stage of his journey, and instead crossed by ship to Calcutta.
 In early October 1893 he left Calcutta, and spent the next month crossing to Lahore.
 From there he decided to travel south to Karachi, then traveled by steamer to Bushire in Persia, riding north to Teheran from there.
 Lenz found Teheran to be a delightful place and was loath to leave, but set out for Tabriz in April 1894, hoping to reach the Ottoman capital of Istanbul before the worst of the summer heat.

 In early May 1894, almost two years after his departure from Pittsburgh, Lenz set off from Tabriz on the next stage of his journey, with Erzurum as his next objective.
 He was never heard from again.